MLecardonnel/PreSnapPrediction/README.md

 One player performing above expectations is Austin Ekeler.
 His catch rate is significantly higher than the average receiver with a same targeted average ORPSP.
 He went on to record the most catches by a running back in a single season in Chargers history.

+It is also possible to contextualize quarterbacks' performances by comparing their completion rate to the average ORPSP of the receivers they target.
+The targeted receiver average ORPSP value indicates whether a quarterback tends to take more or fewer risks.

 <p align="center">
     <img src="reports/figures/quarterback_performances.png">
     Figure 8.
 Quarterbacks performance: Completion rate VS Targeted receiver average ORPSP
 </p>

+The correlation between completion rate and targeted receiver average ORPSP is significant, with a Pearson coefficient of 0.44.
+A quarterback that takes fewer risks is more likely to have a high completion rate.

+Geno Smith leads all quarterbacks in completion rate at 0.74.
+Based on his targeted receiver average ORPSP, he is performing well above expectations while taking risks comparable to the average quarterback.
+By the end of the season, he set several Seahawks franchise records, including the highest single-season completion percentage and the most pass completions in a single season.
+Geno Smith was named Comeback Player of the Year by the Associated Press and the Pro Football Writers of America (PFWA).
+In addition, the PFWA named him as their Most Improved Player.

+Matt Ryan also records an impressive completion rate of 0.72, ranking third among quarterbacks with more than 50 throws.
+However, he is the quarterback taking the fewest risks and has the highest targeted receiver average ORPSP.
+His completion rate aligns with what is expected from him based on the risks he takes.
+Matt Ryan was benched during the season, which would turn out to be his last before retiring.

 <p align="center">
     <img src="reports/animations/nfl_plays_designer.gif">